 - Skipjack shavings, as desired

 Cut the octopus arms into 8 mm cubes.
-Chop the naga-negi long onion into slices 2-3 mm thick.
+Chop the Japanese leek into slices 2-3 mm thick.
 Cut the benishoga into pieces 1 cm long.

-Make the batter: In a bowl, beat the egg, then add 70 ml of water and stir in with a whisk.
-Stir in the soy sauce and salt, then stir in the flour.
+Make the [Batter].
+In a bowl, beat the egg, then add 70 ml of water and mix with a whisk.
+Stir in the soy sauce and salt, then the flour.

-When there are no more clumps of dry flour left in the batter, mix in the octopus, naga-negi long onion, benishoga, and tempura bits.
+When there are no more clumps of dry flour left in the batter, mix in the octopus cubes, sliced leeks, benishoga, and tempura bits.

-Oil a frying pan with vegetable oil and heat over medium heat.
-Spoon in 1/8 at a time of the batter mixture, making small mounds in the frying pan.
-Cover and reduce heat to medium-low, and fry for approx. 3 min.
+Oil a frying pan with vegetable oil and place over medium heat.
+Spoon in 1/8 of the batter mixture at a time, making small mounds in the frying pan.
+Cover and reduce the heat to medium-low, and cook for approx. 3 minutes.

-Use a turner to carefully turn each one over, then cover and fry for an additional 3 min.
+Use a turner to carefully turn each one over, then cover and cook for an additional 3 minutes.

-Serve on serving dishes, topped with Worcestershire sauce, mayonnaise, and/or skipjack shavings as desired.
+Plate and top with Worcestershire sauce, mayonnaise, and skipjack shavings as desired.

-A turner is indispensable when making okonomiyaki or chijimi.
+A turner is indispensable when making okonomiyaki.
 When using a non-stick frying pan, never use a turner made of metal.
 Instead, use a heat-resistant silicone turner or a wooden spatula.
 What you can safely use may vary with specific products, but anything with sharp corners that could scratch the non-stick coating should be avoided.
 The same goes for tongs and cooking chopsticks.